Skip to main content

 • Plan: aftercare structure that fits real life

-Residential mental health treatment typically includes approaches like CBT, dialectical behaviour therapy, art therapy, and medication management, depending on the person and the setting.
-We use various treatment modalities and keep the work grounded in effective treatment, not performance.
+Residential mental health treatment typically includes CBT, dialectical behaviour therapy, art therapy, and medication management, depending on the person and the setting.
+At Jintara, the working set is CBT, DBT skills, EMDR when indicated, and psychiatrist-led medication review, kept grounded in effective treatment rather than performance.
 Benefits can include a safer environment and more intensive therapy.
 Drawbacks can include cost and reintegration challenges, which is why aftercare is not an afterthought.

 Individual therapy session for mental health at Jintara Rehab in Thailand